Renmusxd/RustQIP/README.md

 # Example (CSWAP)
 Here's an example of a small circuit where two groups of qubits are swapped conditioned on a third.
-This circuit is very small, only three operations plus a measurement, so the boilerplate can look quite large in compairison, but that setup provides the ability to construct circuits easily and safely when they do get larger.
+This circuit is very small, only three operations plus a measurement, so the boilerplate can look quite large in comparison, but that setup provides the ability to construct circuits easily and safely when they do get larger.
 ```rust
 use qip::*;